thekonon/NJLearner/README.md

 # NJLearner
-An Matlab app used for learning German as Czech.
+- An Matlab app used for learning German as Czech.
+- App si running on StateFlow core

 ## Words
 Words are stored in Words.xlsx excel.